ewaldmire/ascender/docs/docsite/rst/administration/secret_handling.rst

 External Access
 ~~~~~~~~~~~~~~~

-climber is accessed via standard HTTP/HTTPS on standard ports, provided by nginx.
+ascender is accessed via standard HTTP/HTTPS on standard ports, provided by nginx.
 A self-signed cert/key is installed by default; the
 customer can provide a locally appropriate certificate and key.
 SSL/TLS algorithm support is configured in the ``/etc/nginx/nginx.conf`` file.
 An “intermediate” profile is used by default, and can be configured.
 Changes must be reapplied on each update.

 Managed Nodes
 ~~~~~~~~~~~~~

-climber also connects to managed machines and services as part of automation.
+ascender also connects to managed machines and services as part of automation.
 All connections to managed machines are done via standard secure mechanism as specified such as SSH, WinRM, SSL/TLS, and so on - each of these inherits configuration from the system configuration for the feature in question (such as the system OpenSSL configuration).